percwg/perc-wg/tunnel/draft-ietf-perc-dtls-tunnel.md

 tunnels are established, which tunnel or tunnels to use to send messages for a given conference is outside the scope of this document.

-## Versioning Considerations

-All messages for an established tunnel **MUST** utilize the same version value.
-If the version of any subsequent message differs from that of the initial message, that message **MUST** be discarded and the tunnel connection closed.

-Since the media distributor sends the first message over the tunnel, it effectively establishes the version of the protocol to be used.
-If that version is not supported by the key distributor, it **MUST** discard the message, transmit an `UnsupportedVersion` message, and close the TLS connection.

-The media distributor **MUST** take note of the version received in an `UnsupportedVersion` message and use that version when attempting to re-establish a failed tunnel connection.
-Note that it is not necessary for the media distributor to understand the newer version of the protocol to understand that the first message received is `UnsupportedVersion`.
-The media distributor can determine from the first two octets received what the version number is and that the message is `UnsupportedVersion`.
-The rest of the data received, if any, would be discarded and the connection closed (if not already closed).

 ## Media Distributor Tunneling Procedures

 The first message transmitted over the tunnel is the